Joystream/joystream/distributor-node/docs/node/index.md

 <a name="scenario-2-1"></a>

-#### Scenario 2.1: No `Range` header was provided or the `Range` start is `<= partiallyDownloadedContentSize`
+#### Scenario 2.1: No `Range` header was provided with a request or the `Range` start is `<= partiallyDownloadedContentSize`

 In this case:

 - The data is streamed into the response from the local, partially downloaded file.
-All the data that gets written to the local file, as it's being downloaded from the storage node, is immediately pushed into the http response.
+All the data that gets written into the local file, as it's being downloaded from the storage node, is beeing simultaneously read from the file (using a small interval) and immediately pushed into the http response.
-- `x-cache: pending` and `x-data-source: local` headers are sent, providing the client detailed information about the triggered scenario.
+- `x-cache: pending` and `x-data-source: local` headers are sent, providing the client detailed information about the triggered scenario (see: [_public.assets Responses_](../api/index.md#public.asset-responses).

 <a name="scenario-2-2"></a>

-#### Scenario 2.2: `Range` header was provided and `Range` start is `> partiallyDownloadedContentSize`
+#### Scenario 2.2: `Range` header was provided with a request and `Range` start is `> partiallyDownloadedContentSize`

-In this case streaming the response from partially downloaded file, like in scenario above, may cause unnecessary delay, since the requested `Range` may target the very end of the file, which will only be available locally once the entire data object is fetched.
+In this case streaming the response from partially downloaded file, like in the scenario above, may cause unnecessary delay, because the requested `Range` may target the very end of the file (which will only be available locally once the entire data object is fetched).
 That's why in this case:
-- The request is forwarded to the storage node that the data object is currently being downloaded from using [express-http-proxy](https://www.npmjs.com/package/express-http-proxy)
+- The request is forwarded to the storage node (that the data object is currently being downloaded from) via [express-http-proxy](https://www.npmjs.com/package/express-http-proxy)
-- `x-cache: pending` and `x-data-source: external` headers are sent, providing the client detailed information about the triggered scenario.
+- `x-cache: pending` and `x-data-source: external` headers are sent, providing the client detailed information about the triggered scenario (see: [_public.assets Responses_](../api/index.md#public.asset-responses).

 <a name="scenario-3"></a>
 ### Scenario 3 (cache miss)

-In this case the distributor node is making a request to query node to fetch details of the requested object like:
+In this case the distributor node is making an additional request to the query node in order to fetch details of the requested object, including:
 - content hash,
 - object size,
 - storage buckets assigned to store the object,